Bear visits people - level 3

 Despite the bear’s playful nature, it is still a wild animal, and should probably be relocated to stop it making house calls.

-Difficult words: blithely (without any worries), furry (covered with fur), wee (little), bruising (little damage on your skin), spook (to frighten somebody), harmless (unlikely to hurt somebody), tranquillise (make an animal or a person sleep or calm down).
+Difficult words: blithely (without any worries), wee (little), bruising (little damage on your skin), spook (to frighten somebody), harmless (unlikely to hurt somebody), tranquillise (make an animal or a person sleep or calm down).

 How to improve your English with News in Levels: